PlayFab/MpsSamples/wrappingGsdk/README.md

 > Of course, you can still replace `fakegame` with your game server.
 If you choose to do so, you'll need to modify the [Dockerfile](./Dockerfile) appropriately.

+#### Build Configuration Example 3: Deploy Wrapper sample as Container on Linux VM.
+- Virtual Machine OS: Linux
+- Game Serer Type : Container
+- Port Name: game_port
+- Port Type: TCP
+- Port Number: 80

-### Running the wrapper locally using the LocalMultiplayerAgent
+### Running the Wrapper locally using the LocalMultiplayerAgent

 > Using LocalMultiplayerAgent is highly recommended if you want to test GSDK integration on your custom game servers.
+>  Without any cloud connection, you can test and run your game servers quickly on your local machine.
+>
 If you are using [LocalMultiplayerAgent](https://github.com/PlayFab/LocalMultiplayerAgent) with Windows Containers you need to properly configure `MultiplayerSettings.json` file.
 You can find an example below, pay special attention to the values of `LocalFilePath` and `StartGameCommand`.
 Don't forget to replace `fakegame.exe` with the name of your game server executable.

+#### MultiplayerSettings.json Example 1 - Running Wrapper [Windows Container] using LocalMultiplayer Agent.

 ```json
 ...